KhoiUna/worn-out/README.md

 ## Life after the Worn-Out App
 You show up to functions in new attire.
 Friends and colleagues are always seeing you in new looks.
 They ask how you always never seem to wear the same thing twice.
 Then you refer them to Worn-Out APP.
-You explain how you can keep track of all the suits you have worn to all the functions you're required at attend with ease now.
+You explain how you can keep track of all the suits you have worn to all the functions you're required to attend with ease now.